fbpx

 Chronic Sinus Infection (Sinusitis)

 Children are especially prone to recurring sinus infections because of their immature immune system, frequent exposure in school and daycare, and the small sinus anatomy.
-We offer the most advanced medical therapy for this condition by using a tiny endoscope to obtain an accurate culture of the infection.
-Culture-specific antibiotic therapy both topically and orally can be given to successfully resolve the infection.
+We offer the most advanced medical therapy for this condition and can visualize using painless video endoscopy and office miniCT scan.
+Antibiotic therapy, both topically and orally, can be given to successfully resolve the infection.

 When medical therapy fails to break the cycle of recurring sinusitis, pediatric balloon sinuplasty can be used to gently open the sinus outflow tracts without surgery.
 This allows for the removal of the infection and allows the sinuses to drain more naturally.
-Dr. Slaughter was intimately involved in the creation of the original prototype he uses for balloon sinuplasty and participated in the study that helped it obtain FDA clearance.
-In addition, he uses a special pediatric sinus balloon.
-This balloon is the only FDA approved for balloon sinuplasty in kids.
-In many cases, this balloon sinuplasty can be performed in our office procedure room under IV sedation.
-This provides a comfortable and familiar environment.
+Our office was intimately involved in the creation of the original prototype we use for balloon sinuplasty and participated in the study that helped it obtain FDA clearance.
+The balloon sinuplasty can be performed under IV sedation with rapid recovery and minimal to no downtime.
 Kids are usually back in school the next day and don’t require any pain medication.
 There is no packing or nasal splinting.
-The procedure takes about 15 minutes and most kids are on their way home within 20 minutes of having the procedure.
+The procedure takes about 15 minutes, and most kids are on their way home within 20 minutes of having the procedure.

 Schedule a Consultation Today